eliminmax/tech-journal/docs/topics/Utilities/Remote-Access/SSH.md

    * ***Start -> All Programs -> PuTTY -> PuTTYgen***
 1. Select a key type (2048-bit RSA should be fine) and move the mouse around the window.

-2. (Optional, but reccommended): Specify a passphrase
+2. (Optional, but recommended): Specify a passphrase

 3. Save both the private and public keys.